tdtheautomator/ai-infra-inferencing-01/README.md

 - **Git for Windows** (optional, for cloning)
 - At least **16 GB RAM** recommended (8 GB minimum)
 - At least **20 GB free disk space** for models and container images

-> **GPU Acceleration (Optional):** If you have an NVIDIA GPU, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and add a `deploy` section to the Ollama service in `docker-compose.yaml` to enable GPU passthrough.

 ---